lee-joanne/battleship/README.md

 - Love Sandwiches:

-    - Python Try Except code has been taken from the Code Institute Love Sandwiches example.
+    - Try Except code has been taken from the Code Institute Love Sandwiches example.

 - Code Institute Battleships Example: